awsdocs/amazon-lumberyard-user-guide/doc_source/component-entity-system-pg-gems-code.md

 ## Creating and Configuring Gems<a name="component-entity-system-pg-gems-code-create-configure"></a>

 Creating a gem is straightforward\.
-To create or enable a gem for your game project, follow the steps in the [Using Gems to Add Modular Features and Assets](gems-system-gems.md)\.
+To create or enable a gem for your game project, follow the steps in the [Add modular features and assets with Gems](gems-system-gems.md)\.
 The gem that you create or enable is located in the `\dev\Gems\<gem name>` directory\.
 The gem's directory structure is similar to the following example\.
 Your gem might not have all the directories listed\.

 ```
 \3rdParty